Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed

 We can therefore write down the following factorization formula for the energy spectrum of DM annihilation (more precisely, the off-diagonal annihilation matrix $\Gamma_{IJ}$ in the DM two-particle states) into a single identified-photon inclusive final state near the maximal photon energy:

-The prefactors account for the spin average, flux factor and photon momentum angular integration, $C$ and $D$ refer to the hard and soft matching coefficients of the annihilation amplitude.
-The former is evolved from the scale $2\mchi$ to the electroweak scale $\mu_W$.
+The prefactors account for the spin average, flux factor and photon momentum angular integration, $C$ and $D$ refer to the hard and soft matching coefficients of the annihilation amplitude.\footnote{The factor $1/(\sqrt{2})^{n_{id}}$ with $n_{id} = 0,1,2$ depending on how often the identical particle state $\chi^0\chi^0$ appears in $IJ$ arises, because we employ what was termed `method-2' in \cite{Beneke:2014gja} to evaluate the Sommerfeld effect.
+This is also the reason behind overall factor of 2 appearing in~\eqref{eq:SIJGIJ}.} The former is evolved from the scale $2\mchi$ to the electroweak scale $\mu_W$.
 The indices $V,W,X,Y$ refer to the SU(2) adjoint representation of the electroweak gauge bosons.
 In the second line $Z_\gamma$ is the anti-collinear factor for the observed photon, $J$ the jet function for the unobserved collinear final state $X$, convoluted with the ultrasoft function $S$.
 Since the (anti) collinear and soft modes have parametrically equal virtualities, a rapidity evolution factor $V(\mu_W,\nu_s,\nu_j)$ is needed.
 We postpone the derivation of this formula and technical details to a separate paper and proceed by defining the appearing functions and providing the results of their calculation.